Appeals

 1. Indicate if your appeal is for the summer or academic year.

 2. Explain what happened: Why were you unable to maintain satisfactory academic progress?
-Be as detailed as possible and address each term in which you had difficulties; it may be helpful to reference your transcript while explaining each term’s circumstances.
+Be as detailed as possible and address any extenuating circumstances that occurred during each term in which you had difficulties; it may be helpful to reference your transcript while explaining each term’s circumstances.
+Extenuating circumstances may include: illness/hospitalization, death of a family member, or other circumstances beyond the student's control.

 3. Explain what has changed: What has changed or what will you do differently to achieve and maintain satisfactory academic progress?
 Be as detailed as possible and address any particular courses or situations that have been problematic for you and your strategies for success.